kragen/derctuo/markdown/taking-screenshots.md

 Using KDE Spectacle from the command line
 -----------------------------------------

-Boudhayan Gupta's Spectacle is *the shit*.
+Boudhayan Gupta’s Spectacle is *the shit*.
 It is *totally awesome*.

-I ran `sudo apt install kde-spectacle` because I don't have KDE installed.
+I ran `sudo apt install kde-spectacle` because I don’t have KDE installed.

 ![(screenshot of Spectacle in operation)](spectacle-screenshot.png)